Yenching Academy of Peking University

 Applicants from these regions are required to submit two online applications, and send the application materials in hardcopy to the admissions office.

 - Yenching Academy admissions portal: Application for 2024 enrollment is open from August 15, 2023 (Beijing time).
 Deadline for applicants from the HMT regions will be announced around October via the Graduate School of Peking University website.

 - Peking University Graduate Admissions website: The opening and closing times of the Peking University Graduate Admissions website will be announced via the Graduate School of Peking University website.

 Detailed and specific instructions for HMT applicants is available here, as well as on the Yenching Academy admissions portal.
 Failure to complete the Peking University Graduate Admissions application will result in incomplete and unsuccessful application to the Yenching Academy.

 Applicants Born in the Chinese Mainland or HMT Regions Intending to Apply as an International Candidate

 Peking University has a regulation pertaining to applicants from the Chinese Mainland and the HMT regions who have previously changed their citizenship and intend to apply as an international student.
 Former citizens of the P.R.C. and the HMT regions must have switched their citizenship for at least six years before being eligible to apply as an international student.
-Such applicants will need to provide a non-PRC or non-HMT passport that became valid before November 30, 2015.
-They will also need to provide proof of their renunciation of Chinese citizenship.
+Such applicants will need to provide a non-PRC or non-HMT passport that became valid before April 30, 2018.

 Chinese Language Proficiency